Endowed Gifts

 What can an Endowed Gift Support?

-We encourage you to establish a legacy at Montana Technological University by creating or giving to an endowed fund.
+We invite you to establish a legacy at Montana Tech by creating or contributing to an endowed fund.

 The Class of ’62 came together at their 40th reunion in 2002 and decided as a class to establish an endowed scholarship.
 Their initial goal was to raise $10,000.
 They’ve far exceeded that goal.
 In fact, by their 50th reunion in 2012, the Class of ’62 Endowed Scholarship was over $100,000 and continues to grow through contributions from the classmates and corporate matching gifts.
 At their recent reunion, the class was able to meet the recipient of their scholarship.
 The Class of ‘62 encourages other alumni to follow their example by staying connected with each other and the Montana Technological University community, and by helping future generations of students reach their educational goals by establishing similar endowments.